Placebo in Clinical Trials—What Are Placebo Clinical Trials and How To Enroll

-The only situation when volunteers are informed about placebo is during cancer clinical trials.
+The only situation when volunteers are informed about a placebo is during cancer clinical trials.
 Using a placebo in clinical studies dedicated to cancer isn’t common practice, and it’s only justified when it’s scientifically necessary and the participants are informed.

 Different rules apply to clinical trials dedicated to cancer because of the severity of the disease.
 Patients usually turn to this type of clinical trial after all available treatments have failed.
 Creating false hope is unethical, and that’s why researchers have to be honest about the placebo group.

-Cancer clinical trials that include a placebo-controlled group are usually dedicated to testing a drug that would slow down the tumor growth.
+Cancer clinical trials that include a placebo-controlled group are usually dedicated to testing a drug that would slow down tumor growth.

-Some conditions, such as sleep disorders, pain, and depression, could benefit from placebo because the volunteers, believing that they’re receiving the medication, start feeling better psychologically.
+Some conditions, such as sleep disorders, pain, and depression, could benefit from a placebo because the volunteers, believing that they’re receiving the medication, start feeling better psychologically.
 Serious diseases can’t be cured even though patients might feel as good as if the drug was effective.

 What’s the Fastest Solution for Finding a Placebo Clinical Trial?

 By definition, clinical trials are challenging to find and enroll in.
 DoNotPay’s fantastic tool helps you apply for medical surveys, paid clinical trials for healthy volunteers, or any other type of clinical research fast and easy.